-In statistical mechanics it is often assumed that the system, say the molecules of air in a box, permute over the possible micro-states of the system (i.e. ergodic hypothesis); whereas in our system as we use the Shannon entropy, there is no such permutation - how the observer experiences the system is in the form of a message fixing the realized incremental contribution from the possible subcontributions available in nature.
+In statistical mechanics it is often assumed that the system, say the molecules of air in a box, permute over the possible micro-states of the system (i.e. ergodic hypothesis); whereas in our system as we use the Shannon entropy, there is no such permutation - how the observer experiences the system is in the form of a message fixing the realized incremental contribution from the possible sub-contributions available in nature.
 And the information gained by the observer from this message is equal and opposite to that of the entropy of the system.
 Thus, our formulation contains no unmeasurable redundancies.
-There is no many-worlds; only a unique message of incremental contributions.
+There is no many-worlds; only a unique message of incremental contributions that the observer experiences as reality.

-Here, it is the experience that is considered real and foundational, and serves as the justification for the rest of the framework.
-In our system, the experience is defined under the assumption of an observer with experimenter freedom (axiom 1, measure space over nature) receiving or producing as a message an incremental contribution: the observer could have produced a different incremental contribution but it so happen to have produced this particular one, and the difference between what is and what could have been constitutes entropy.
+Here, it is the experience that is considered real and foundational, and it serves as the justification for the rest of the framework.
+In our system, the experience is defined under the assumption of an observer with experimenter freedom (axiom 1; the probability space over all experiments in nature) receiving or producing a message as an incremental contribution: the observer could have produced a different incremental contribution but it so happen to have produced this particular one, and the difference between what is and what could have been constitutes entropy.
 As for the rest of the table, it simply follows from (maximizing the quantity of information/entropy of) the experience.

-Finally, new contributions by the observer resulting from its continued participation in nature, will automatically trigger new 'clicks' to be registered in the system so as to preserve the general form of the experience, expressed as a message of contributions, and consistent over the addition of those new contributions.
+Finally, new contributions by the observer resulting from its continued participation in nature, will automatically trigger new 'clicks' to be registered in the system so as to preserve the general form of the experience as a message and to do so consistently over the addition of those new contributions.
 The clicks are therefore directly produced by observer participation in nature and serves as evidence of experimenter freedom, and this is more fundamental than the wave-function which is derived afterwards as a statistical model entailed by the registered clicks.

-The interpretation connects with Conway and Kochen[2], where they describe "new bits of information coming into existence in the universe" as a result of experimenter freedom.
+The interpretation connects with elements of Conway and Kochen[2], where they describe "new bits of information coming into existence in the universe" as a result of experimenter freedom.
 They say: